re-ops/re-mote/README.md

 # Usage

-We will follow a basic code deployment scenario
+We will follow a basic code deployment scenario, note that supernal uses SSH under to hood and expects the running user ssh key to be autorized on the remote machine end (see ssh-copy-id and authorized file).

 ## Defining tasks